 "First dates have so many cues and influences that take us out of our normal, authentic behavior," Dr. Klapow tells Elite Daily.
 "You may get along great on the first date and be totally incompatible in the relationship, and vice versa."
 There are so many factors that can affect how you connect with a first date, many of which may be out of your control.
-If there's even a shred of interest, Dr. Klapow recommends investing a couple more dates which will give you both the opportunity to see a more authentic version of each other.
-"Where you go, what your mood is, and how authentic you're being all drive compatibility on the first date," explains Dr. Klapow.
-"Unless you never want to see them again — if there is any interest, give it a few times."
+If you have even a shred of interest in the person, Dr. Klapow recommends investing a couple more dates, which will give you both the opportunity to see a more authentic version of each other.
+"Where you go, what your mood is, and how authentic you're being all drive compatibility on the first date, unless you never want to see them again," explains Dr. Klapow.
+"If there is any interest, give it a few times."

-So, what happens if you leave a first date convinced that you've experienced love at first sight?
-Well, before you get too excited, remember that you've only seen a small piece of a much larger whole.
+But what happens if you leave a first date convinced that you've experienced love at first sight?
+Well, before you get too excited, remember that you've only seen a small piece of this person, compared to a much larger whole.
 "Positive or negative, judging compatibility on the first date is not a sound approach," he explains.
 That said, there are still some first date clues that signal the foundation for compatibility could be there.
-Although discussing heavy topics should typically be avoided, if you realize that your religious, political or social views align, it's more likely that you'll be on similar pages with other things too.
+Although discussing heavy topics should typically be avoided, if you realize that your religious, political or social views align, it's more likely that you'll be on similar pages with other important things too.
 "How you see the world drives how you act in the world," says Dr. Klapow.
 "The more compatible your views, the more likely you are to be compatible."